-If we had chosen Systematic Grid Sampling rather than Simple Random Sampling, all the sample sizes would have been the same.
+If we had chosen Systematic Grid Sampling rather than Simple Random Sampling on the Sample Placement tab, all the sample sizes would have been the same.
 The only difference would have been that the samples would have been placed on the Map in a grid pattern rather than randomly.

-Case 3: We do not wish to assume that the population from which we are sampling is approximately normal or that the Central Limit Theorem applies.
-In other words, we expect the possibility of a fairly skewed distribution.
-We determine that a systematic grid is preferable.
+Case 3: We do not wish to assume that the population from which we are sampling is approximately normal